gauniverseorg/ga-docs/docs/Tutorials/variables.md

 Workflows are used to read or change local variables.

-1. In the variables category, choose the read variable.
+1. In the variables category, choose the read variable
 2. Now choose the element which has the variable.
 For this example it was the base
 3. Set it to the text block
 4. Delay for 3 seconds
 5. In the variables category, choose the set variable
 6. Now choose the element which has the variable.
 For this example it was the base
-7. Choose which variable you want to change.
+7. Choose which variable you want to change
-8. Give it the value you want.
+8. Give it the value you want
 9. Save the WF
 10. And add it to the text block as on init event